 Hazardous materials training & planning grants program

-- The application period opens on March 1, 2019 and closes on May 31, 2019.
-All applications received after May 31 will be returned.
+- The application period opens on March 1, 2020 and closes on May 31, 2020.
+All applications received outside of this period will be returned.

 - The grant agreement must be signed and submitted with the other parts of the application.